In Dubai, a one day layover is an ideal family adventure because this financial hub of the United Arab Emirates is a unique destination.

-On a recent Emirates flight, we arranged a 20-hour stopover in the 22nd century oasis that welcomes more than 13 million international travelers each year.
-Check out the video, below.
+On a recent Emirates flight, we arranged a 20-hour stopover in the 22nd century oasis that welcomes more than 16 million international travelers each year.
+Check out the video, below, and you’ll get it.

 Insider Guidance from the Locals